 Any curriculum must take into account areas such as these to be considered complete.

 According to The Journal of Pediatrics, children need at least an hour of physical activity every day.
-While a 45 or 60 minute elementary school physical education class might come close to meeting those time requirements, often the activity levels of such classes are not adequate.
+While a 45 or 60 minute elementary school P.E. class might come close to meeting those time requirements, often the activity levels of such classes are not adequate.

-A curriculum can be designed to keep motivations high.
+A curriculum must be designed to keep motivations high.
 Some students who are not interested in one sport may be quite excited about another.
-Designing a program that takes variations in interest into account will allow teachers to increase overall class motivation.
+Designing a program that takes various interest into account increases overall class motivation.

-Whatever standards a curriculum designer is faced with, those standards must be accommodated.
-This is why it is important to keep such standards at the forefront of any curriculum.
-If state and national standards are addressed at the beginning of the design process, they can be incorporated fairly easy into any curriculum.
+It is important to keep state and national standards at the forefront of any curriculum.
+If these standards are addressed at the beginning of the design process, they can be incorporated fairly easy into any curriculum.

 Those creating a curriculum must determine how to best meet those standards while taking into account their particular school and student body.
 Some standards may be easier to meet than others, but it is best to face all such benchmarks at the beginning of the design process.

-Physical education goes beyond just physical fitness, and instructors must have a way to measure more than just the number of push-ups a student can perform.
-With effective tools to measure students’ grasp of higher level physical education concepts, a well-designed curriculum will cover all aspects of teaching physical education.
+P.E. goes beyond just physical fitness, and instructors must have a way to measure more than just the number of push-ups a student can perform.
+With effective tools to measure a students’ grasp of higher level physical education concepts, a well-designed curriculum will cover all aspects of teaching physical education.